-- For a comprehensive search, also search the library catalog (quicksearch above).
+- For a comprehensive search, also search the library catalog.

 - Use our onsite card catalogs.
 These catalogs are no longer updated, so check the Special Collections Database for the latest information.

-- See our research guides on topics ranging from early American history to African Americans to women to the Civil War to possible thesis topics and more.
+- See our research guides on topics ranging from early American history to African Americans to women to the Civil War and more.

 - Contact our service desk.